romi/romi-robots-docs/docs/wip-peter/index.md

 The underlying networking capabilities are provided by the library Rcom, which stands for Romi communication.
 You normally don't have to know the details of Rcom, but you should be aware of the following.
 To find the available devices, Rcom uses a registry.
+Let me explain.
 A Romi "app" is the software that controls a hardware device.
 We also may use the term Romi "node" to highlight the network aspect of the Romi system.
-When a Romi app starts up, it connects on the one side to the hardware, and on the other side to the network (opening a websocket server).
-It also connects to a network application called rcom-registry to announce it is available and provide its topic, type and address.
+When a Romi app starts up, it connects to the hardware and also to the network (opening a websocket server).
+It also registers itself to a network application called rcom-registry to announce its availability and provide its topic, type and address.

-Whenever you execute `Camera.create("camera")`, the python code will also connect to the rcom-registry, ask at what address "camera" is available, and then connect to the Romi app using a websocket.
+Whenever you execute `Camera.create("camera")`, the Python code will query the rcom-registry to ask at what address "camera" is available.
+It then then connect to the Romi app using a client websocket.

-So the Romi system consists of: the rcom-registry service, of which there must be one and only one active on the local network, one or more Romi apps to control cameras and CNCs, all with a distinct name, and then your Python script (or C++ or Javascript application) that ties everything together to do what you want to do.
+So the Romi system consists of: the rcom-registry service, of which there must be one and only one active on the local network, one or more Romi apps to control cameras and CNCs, all with a distinct name, and then your Python script (or C++ or Javascript application) that ties everything together so you can get your stuff done.

 For example, the following script will take 11 x 2 pictures at 10 cm interval using a linear rail system that transports two cameras: